hailelagi/flubber/README.md

 # flubber
-A FUSE filesystem built on s3 - why pay for google drive, or icloud when you have s3?
+A simple FUSE filesystem built on s3